drastega/specklestar/README.md

-# Speckle
+# specklestar

 Overview
 --------

-This programs are intended for reduction of speckle data obtained from optical telescopes using R language.
+R package specklestar is intended for reduction of speckle data obtained from optical telescopes.
 Input data now is a set of 512x512 (x2 bytes) speckle images of binary and multiple stars.

 speckle_binary.R - for reduction of speckle data of binary stars using algorithm described in paper